alinahid477/tbsonpubliccloud/README.md

 **TBS Descriptor**
 `tbsfiles/descriptor.yaml` may need updating (The one in this repo is version 100.0.24).
-Download updated descriptor from https://network.pivotal.io/products/tbs-dependencies/ and rename to descriptor.yaml (eg `mv ~/Downloads/description-100.0.xx.yaml tbsfiles/descriptor.yaml`)
+Download updated descriptor from https://network.pivotal.io/products/tbs-dependencies/ and rename to descriptor.yaml (eg `mv ~/Downloads/descriptor-100.0.xx.yaml tbsfiles/descriptor.yaml`)

 **files requirements:**
 - bianaries/tmc ---> This is optional.
 Needed only if you are accessing cluster through the TMC kubeconfig then download the tmc binary and place it in the bianaries directory.
+If tmc cli is not needed please comment the lines (#39, #40) in the `Dockerfile`.
 - binaries/kp ---> download `kp-linux` from https://network.pivotal.io/products/build-service/ into binaries directory and rename to kp (`mv ~/Downloads/kp-linux binaries/kp`)